bruprescott/CTDizzle/README.md

 ## Planned Updates
+- Need to add default temperature set during setup phase of program.
+Needs to be tested before added.
 - Density output in RAWCTD files.
 - Sound velocity output in RAWCTD files.
 - GUI for the MATLAB tool.
-- Downcast for MATLAB tool.
+- Downcast/upcast for MATLAB tool.
 - Cleaner plots.
 - Config file on SD card.